 How long: Combining all of the North, a total of three weeks of riding.

 Optional – The Mekong Delta and Phu Quoc

 We don’t really recommend driving the Mekong Delta.
-It is good for a motorbike tour where a guide has developed routes to avoid the chaotic traffic.
+It is suitable for a motorbike tour where a guide has developed routes to avoid chaotic traffic.

 Minimum of 3 days.

 Ho Chi Minh — > Can Tho — > Phu Quoc Island

 How Long: 3-5 days depending on your love of wet markets and beaches (385 km)

 The South – Must do highlights